sourcegraph/about/blogposts/2021/how-we-built-batch-changes.md

 colleague to go from "ok, tell me what campaigns are" to "ohhh, I get it! nice" was reduced tenfold.
 Very much to our relief, since the changes necessary to make the documentation a reality were huge.
-We had to build a distributed, _declarative_ system that manages hundreds and thousands of pull and merge requests across different code hosts.
+We had to build a distributed, _declarative_ system that manages hundreds or thousands of pull and merge requests across different code hosts.

-Once the idea was validated by a lot "this totally makes sense" from potential users we got to work.
+Once the idea was validated by a lot of "this totally makes sense" from potential users, we got to work.
 Look at [this PR][pr4b], number 4b in this series if you will, to see an example of what "declarative" means and how we reconcile the current and the desired state (as described by a user) of a changeset.
 (Sidenote for the curious: the code today is [even cooler][evencoolercode], take a look).